-Foreword Fall 2011 Graduate Calendar Hot Tips Glossary NURSING Search the Graduate Calendar THE MASTER OF SCIENCE DEGREE IN NURSING Programs Admission Requirements Programs (Listed Alphabetically) 1) All general regulations of the Faculty of Graduate Studies and Research admission requirements are applicable.
-Programs (Listed by 2) Applicants must have a Bachelor of Science in Nursing or equivalent which includes physical assessment, and courses in research and statistics.
-Consideration may be given to nurse applicants holding degrees in other cognate disciplines.
-Department) Programs (Listed by Faculty) 3) Applicants must have maintained an overall B average in their undergraduate nursing program.
-Certificate Programs 4) Applicants must be eligible for a current certificate of competence as registered nurses in Ontario.
-Courses 5) Three Faculty of Nursing confidential reports must be completed by academic/professional referees, with at least one Alphabetical by Department from an academic who has taught the applicant and one from a recent employment supervisor.
-Instructors An "Applicant Profile" must be completed which includes a section addressing goals in seeking graduate education (narrative statement).
-Alphabetical by Department 7) Applicants whose native language is not English must submit certification of English proficiency (official TOEFL score or equivalent MELAB).
-Admission Information Application Information 8) Applications for admission must be completed by February 15 (or until seats have been filled).
-Awards and Financial Aid Registration 9) An interview may be required. - Program Requirements Academic Regulations 1) Candidates for the Master of Science degree in Nursing will pursue studies in one of two fields: Faculty Regulations (a) Advanced Clinical Nursing Exam and Grading Procedures (b) Nursing Leadership Authorship and Plagiarism 2) The requirements may be satisfied by pursuing a program of studies consisting of six compulsory courses and a thesis, or six compulsory courses, two elective courses and a major project/paper.
+THE MASTER OF SCIENCE DEGREE IN NURSING

+- 1) All general regulations of the Faculty of Graduate Studies and Research admission requirements are applicable. - 2) Applicants must have a Bachelor of Science in Nursing or equivalent which includes physical assessment, and courses in research and statistics.
+Consideration may be given to nurse applicants holding degrees in other cognate disciplines. - 3) Applicants must have maintained an overall B average in their undergraduate nursing program. - 4) Applicants must be eligible for a current certificate of competence as registered nurses in Ontario. - 5) Three Faculty of Nursing confidential reports must be completed by academic/professional referees, with at least one from an academic who has taught the applicant and one from a recent employment supervisor. - 6) An "Applicant Profile" must be completed which includes a section addressing goals in seeking graduate education (narrative statement). - 7) Applicants whose native language is not English must submit certification of English proficiency (official TOEFL score or equivalent MELAB). - 8) Applications for admission must be completed by February 15 (or until seats have been filled). - 9) An interview may be required.

+- 1) Candidates for the Master of Science degree in Nursing will pursue studies in one of two fields: - (a) Advanced Clinical Nursing - (b) Nursing Leadership - 2) The requirements may be satisfied by pursuing a program of studies consisting of six compulsory courses and a thesis, or six compulsory courses, two elective courses and a major project/paper.
 Those who wish to include a thesis in their program must request approval from the Graduate Committee of the Faculty of Nursing.

-Graduation Faculty of Graduate Studies Calendars Additional information concerning the procedure for theses and major papers may be obtained from the coordinator of graduate studies (see section titiled, The Master's Degree - Thesis or Major Paper).
-Undergraduate Calendar 3) Compulsory courses: Previous Calendars 63-581.
-Theoretical Foundations of Nursing Course Numbering System 63-582.
-Advanced Statistics 63-583.
-Research Methods in Nursing Organizational Charts 63-599.
-Clinical Judgment in Nursing Faculty and Departments and either 63-592 and 63-594, or 63-596 and 63-597, depending on the selected area of focus.
-Research Institutes 4) Clinical Judgement in Nursing Practice will involve one term of full-time study in a setting selected in consultation with the Statement of Responsibility student.
-Students will select individuals, families, groups, populations and/or communities in various health care facilities, and/or community settings, to develop their knowledge and skill for advanced nursing practice.
-Statistics Canada Disclaimer 5) All candidates' programs are subject to approval by the graduate coordinator.
-Notice of Disclosure, Confidentiality and Use of Personal Data 6) The minimum grade required in all graduate courses is B Any student who does not successfully complete a course may repeat it once at the discretion of the Dean of the Faculty of Nursing and the Dean of Graduate Studies and Research.
-The student may not repeat more than one course.
-Main University Secretariat 7) The maximum time limit for part-time is five years; full-time is 3 years.
-9) Students of the Faculty of Nursing are required to demonstrate behaviours consistent with the "Professional Standards for Registered Nurses and Registered Practical Nurses, Standards for the Therapeutic Nurse-Client Relationship and the Ethical Framework for Nurses in Ontario" of the College of Nurses of Ontario, and "Explanation of Professional Misconduct" of the College of Nurses of Ontario," and the academic policies of the University of Windsor.
+Additional information concerning the procedure for theses and major papers may be obtained from the coordinator of graduate studies (see section titiled, The Master's Degree - Thesis or Major Paper).

+3) Compulsory courses:

+63-581.
+Theoretical Foundations of Nursing

+63-582.
+Advanced Statistics

+63-583.
+Research Methods in Nursing

+63-599.
+Clinical Judgment in Nursing

+and either 63-592 and 63-594, or 63-596 and 63-597, depending on the selected area of focus.

+- 4) Clinical Judgement in Nursing Practice will involve one term of full-time study in a setting selected in consultation with the student.
+Students will select individuals, families, groups, populations and/or communities in various health care facilities, and/or community settings, to develop their knowledge and skill for advanced nursing practice. - 5) All candidates' programs are subject to approval by the graduate coordinator. - 6) The minimum grade required in all graduate courses is B-.
+Any student who does not successfully complete a course may repeat it once at the discretion of the Dean of the Faculty of Nursing and the Dean of Graduate Studies and Research.
+The student may not repeat more than one course. - 7) The maximum time limit for part-time is five years; full-time is 3 years. - 9) Students of the Faculty of Nursing are required to demonstrate behaviours consistent with the "Professional Standards for Registered Nurses and Registered Practical Nurses, Standards for the Therapeutic Nurse-Client Relationship and the Ethical Framework for Nurses in Ontario" of the College of Nurses of Ontario, and "Explanation of Professional Misconduct" of the College of Nurses of Ontario," and the academic policies of the University of Windsor.
 Failure of any Nursing student to conform to the principles of these documents may result in dismissal from any of the Faculty of Nursing's programs.